MAKE A DONATION

 Erections in men can occur either in response to physical stimulation of the genital area, and/or to erotic situations or thoughts.
 Erections in response to genital stimulation use nerves in the lower part of the spinal cord, and messages do not need to be sent from the brain to the sexual organs via the spinal cord.
 On the other hand, erections in response to erotic situations and thoughts do require brain processing and therefore need the nerve pathways between the brain and the bottom of the spinal cord to be undamaged.
-This means that, depending on where the nerve damage is, a man with NMO may find that he is able to get an erection in response to genital stimulation, but not in response to erotic situations, or vice versa.
+This means that, depending on where the nerve damage is, a man with NMOSD may find that he is able to get an erection in response to genital stimulation, but not in response to erotic situations, or vice versa.

 Ejaculation and orgasm are much more complicated processes than genital arousal, and are almost impossible to achieve without intact connections between the spinal cord and brain.
 Problems can include delayed ejaculation or not being able to ejaculate at all.

-If you experience sexual difficulties, do not automatically assume they are directly linked to NMO related nerve damage.
+If you experience sexual difficulties, do not automatically assume they are directly linked to NMOSD related nerve damage.
 There are various other potential causes of erectile dysfunction such as side effects of medication or an unrelated health condition.
-By talking to a health care professional, such as your doctor or NMO nurse, you can ensure the causes are accurately identified, and you receive the most appropriate treatment.
+By talking to a health care professional, such as your doctor or NMOSD nurse, you can ensure the causes are accurately identified, and you receive the most appropriate treatment.